-Symbol Name and Function Asserted State Туре HOLD HOLD: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
-While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored, and the SO pin will be in a high-impedance state.
-The $\overline{\text{CS}}$ pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
-A Hold condition pauses serial communication only and does not have an effect on internally self-timed operations such as a program or erase cycle.
-Please refer to "Hold" on page 46 for additional details on the Hold operation.
-The HOLD pin is internally pulled-high and may be left floating if the Hold function will not be used.
-However, it is recommended that the HOLD pin also be externally connected to V CC whenever possible.
-Low Input $V{CC}$ DEVICE POWER SUPPLY: The $V{CC}$ pin is used to supply the source voltage to the device.
-Operations at invalid $V{CC}$ voltages may produce spurious results and should not be attempted. - Power GND GROUND: The ground reference for the power supply.
-GND should be connected to the system ground. - Power
+Symbol Name and Function Asserted State Type HOLD Hold: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
+While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored and the SO pin will be in a high-impedance state.
+The $\overline{\text{CS}}$ pin must be asserted and the SCK pin must be in the low state in order for a Hold condition to start.
+A Hold condition pauses serial communication only and does not have an affect on internally self-timed operations, such as a program or erase cycle.
+See "Hold" on page 46 for additional details on the Hold operation.
+Low Input The HOLD pin is internally pulled-high and may be left floating if the Hold function will not be used.
+However, it is recommended that the HOLD pin also be externally connected to the V CC whenever possible.
+V CC Device Power Supply: The $V{\text{CC}}$ pin is used to supply the source voltage to the device.
+Power Operations at invalid $V{\text{CC}}$ voltages may produce spurious results and should not be attempted.
+1 OWEI GND Ground: The ground reference for the power supply.
+GND should be connected to the system ground.
+Power

 Figure 2-1.
-8-SOIC (Top View)
+8-lead SOIC (Top View)